jnozzi/cocoadev.com/SiteContent/General/HillegassCocoaBookFirstVsSecondEd.markdown

 ----

 What I like to see about those books ( all of them ), is a part two approach.
 The second edition ( read 'part two' ) should be a book with new, updated and deeper things .
-The first didn't have bindings and [[CoreData]]?
+The first didn't have bindings and General/CoreData?
 The second should.
 The first did have basic about memory principles, the second deeper.
 People will buy both of them and people who did buy the first will have more satifaction when they buy the second.

 ----

 The problem with that approach is availability of the first edition.
 When the second edition of a book comes out, the first has either sold out or gone out of print.
 It's not possible for someone to buy the first to go along with the second.
-At least in the case of the Hillegass book, it covers some of the same territory as the first, but that territory is radically changed due to changes in Xcode and due to bindings (for fun, compare the two versions of Raise Man).  the second edition also has other goodies like applescript and an intro to [[OpenGL]].
+At least in the case of the Hillegass book, it covers some of the same territory as the first, but that territory is radically changed due to changes in Xcode and due to bindings (for fun, compare the two versions of Raise Man).  the second edition also has other goodies like applescript and an intro to General/OpenGL.
 That's what makes it worthwhile to get the second edition.

 ----

 The economics of publishing (and of development frameworks) mean that books about the frameworks become not-quite-current quite rapidly.
 That the first edition of Hillegass (or Building Cocoa Applications or Vermont Recipes for that matter) are still very useful references for the beginner is a testament to how solidly the frameworks are designed.
-The economics of publishing dictate that there will not BE a useful little pamphlet on [[CoreData]] (or on Bindings before it) sold at newstands for 4.95.
+The economics of publishing dictate that there will not BE a useful little pamphlet on General/CoreData (or on Bindings before it) sold at newstands for 4.95.
 There will never BE a book on socket programming for dummmies, because it is not a beginners' topic.
 And the non-beginners do not need a book enough to pay off the publisher.

 Not just programmers, but prospective authors too would benefit, if only the platform constituted a little more than low single-digit percentages